Murdoch University (Australia)

 I have previously taught online courses in Psychology (see Employment section).
 I have taught Research Methods in Psychology, Research Dissertation Projects, Cognitive Psychology, Biological Psychology, Quantitative Methods and Individual Differences; Qualitative Methods and Research Project, MSc Health Promotion; Psychology of Pain, The Individual in Psychology: Qualitative Understandings; and Family Psychology.
 I am experienced in multiple online platforms and regularly receive excellent student feedback.

 I am delighted with the reaction I have received from all of the students I have had the pleasure of teaching.
 I am dedicated to student satisfaction and enjoyment.
-As an indicator of students' satisfaction, I have been nominated by my students for a Student Lead Teaching Award in both of my full-time Lectureship positions - this remains one of my most satisfying and proudest achievements.
+As an indicator of students' satisfaction, I have been nominated by my students for a Student Lead Teaching Award in both of my full-time Lectureship positions.
+In my current role, as Senior Lecturer at Murdoch University I won 'Lecturer of the Year' in 2019.
+The nominations and the award remain my most satisfying and proudest achievements